notorius28/docker-sonarr-mp4-automator/README.md

-# aront/sonarr
+# notorius28/docker-sonarr-mp4-automator
-A docker container based on linuxserver/sonarr with mp4 automation baked in
+A docker container based on linuxserver/sonarr with mp4 automation baked in.

+Thanks to Aront for the original source and implentation.

 ## Usage
 ````